Jualsa/Getting-and-Cleaning-Data-Course/README.md

 Getting-and-Cleaning-Data-Course
 ================================

-Description of how the xript run_analysis.r works
+Description of how the sript run_analysis.r works